PalSupervisor/PalSupervisor/README.md

 ```
 - View all online and historical players across all platforms
 - Supports Steam, Xbox (GDK/EOS), 32-char hex UIDs, and raw XUIDs (auto-detected)
+- Deep inspector: full inventory (every container), owned Pals with IVs/passives/location,
+  tech points, Paldeck progress
+- Built-in XP-to-level table (up to Lv.
+65) — grant XP or set level directly
+- Delete individual items or Pals straight from the inspector
-- Inspect any player: inventory, Pals, stats, base
+- Targeted resets: inventory, Pals, stats, or techs — or reset everything at once
+- Rename players from the panel
 - Activity log per player
 - Kick, ban, unban — one-click moderation
 - Full ban list management
-- Global item search — find who's carrying what across the server
+- Global item search — find who's carrying what across the server, including guild chests
-- Give Items (any ID, any count) and Give Pals (with stats, passives, level)
+- Give Items (any ID, any count) and Give Pals (with stats, passives, level, IVs)
+- Kit Manager — build/edit starter & custom kits, give any kit to any player in one click
+- Starter Kit system — auto-gift new players, with claim tracking and one-click reset
 - PalDefender Templates — save named Pal loadouts and gift them to players
 ```